fxm90/dev-notes/README.md

 ## #16 - Why `viewDidLoad` might be called before `init` has finished
-⚡️ Be aware, that the method `viewDidLoad` is being called immediately when accessing `self.view` in the initializer.
-The reason therefore is, that the view is not loaded at that time, but the property `self.view` should not return `nil`.
+⚡️ Be aware that the method `viewDidLoad` is being called immediately on accessing `self.view` in the initializer.
+It happens because that the view is not loaded at that time, but the property `self.view` should not return `nil`.
 So the view controller will load the view directly and call the corresponding method `viewDidLoad` afterwards.

 #### Example:
 ```swift